 The ‘Limit’ box controls the number of results displayed.

-To begin translating, simply put your cursor into the target segment of the first line and, once you have thought of a really good translation, type it in.
+To begin translating, simply put your cursor into the target segment of the first line and once you have thought of a really good translation, type it in.

-• Propagate backward and forward
+• Propagate backwards and forward

 • Propagate forward